talhaahmed15/Weather-App/README.md

 Firstly, I took care of the controller which was responsible for getting the data from the API.
 Then I took care of the UI of the App.
 I made it very simple as I had a very short time-limit.

+For the state management, i used GETX.

-Slowly adding more features such as favorite city feature, and notifications.
+Slowly adding more features such as favorite city feature, dark mode and notifications.

 After which, I implemented the Responsive UI and made sure that the app worked fine on both Mobiles and Tablets.